tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/Authorization.md

 - a requirement class, which is just a plain class, with some data used when evaluating the requirement
 - an [AuthorizationHandler](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authorization.authorizationhandler-1) authorization handler that evaluates that requirement data against the current `Identity`

 A custom requirement class is an [IAuthorizationRequirement](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authorization.iauthorizationrequirement) interface  implementor.
-The truth is that regarding the `IAuthorizationRequirement` there is nothing to implement as it is merely act just as a marker.
+The truth is that regarding the `IAuthorizationRequirement` there is nothing to implement as it merely acts as just a marker.

 ```
 public class PermissionRequirement : IAuthorizationRequirement